-H2: Expertise of the auditor in the industry moderates the effect of Common auditor on tax avoidance.
+H2: Expertise of the auditor in the industry moderates the effect of common auditor on tax avoidance.

-2.3.2 Auditor's Economic Dependence on The Client
+2.3.2 Auditor's economic dependence on the client

-The purpose of conducting an independent audit is to enhance the credibility of the owners' accounting information, making the auditor's independence and impartiality crucial.
-Independence, in this context, is a mindset that ensures the auditor's opinions and conclusions remain unaffected by the pressures arising from conflicts of interest (Mautz and Sharaf, 1961).
+The purpose of an independent audit is to enhance the credibility of the owners' accounting information, making the auditor's independence and impartiality crucial.
+In this context, independence is a mindset that ensures the auditor's opinions and conclusions remain unaffected by the pressures arising from conflicts of interest (Mautz and Sharaf, 1961).
 One of the issues that can endanger the auditor's independence is economic dependence on a client or a group of clients.
-Previous research on the effects of auditors' economic dependence on clients on audit quality has shown different results (Blay & Geiger, 2013; Chi et Al., 2012 and Hossein et al., 2016).
+Previous research on the effects of auditors' economic dependence on clients on audit quality has shown different results (Geiger and Blay, 2013; Chi et al., 2012; Hossain et al., 2016).

-When an auditor is economically dependent on a client or clients within the same supply chain, the potential threat to the auditor's independence is heightened.
+When an auditor economically depends on a client or clients within the same supply chain, the potential threat to the auditor's independence is heightened.
 This dependency creates a situation where the auditor may prioritize maintaining favorable relationships over exercising objective judgment.
-If an auditor is concerned that a dispute with one client could jeopardize future engagements with another client in the same supply chain, they may be inclined to compromise their professional integrity to secure ongoing fees.
+Suppose an auditor is concerned that a dispute with one client could jeopardize future engagements with another client in the same supply chain.
+In that case, they may be inclined to compromise their professional integrity to secure ongoing fees.
 Such economic ties can undermine the auditor's independence and potentially diminish the quality of the audit.

-When an auditor is responsible for auditing both a company and its customers within the same supply chain, there is a potential threat to the auditor's independence due to self-interest.
+When an auditor is responsible for auditing a company and its customers within the same supply chain, self-interest threatens the auditor's independence.
 The auditor might worry that a conflict with the management of one client could jeopardize future fee income from another client in the supply chain.
 Such economic ties can undermine the auditor's independence and potentially diminish the quality of the audit.
-Consequently, high levels of economic dependence from having a Common auditor across the supply chain may result in reduced professional skepticism or an increased likelihood of the auditor succumbing to management pressure during disputes.
+Consequently, high levels of economic dependence on having a common auditor across the supply chain may result in reduced professional skepticism or an increased likelihood of the auditor succumbing to management pressure during disputes.
 This is particularly concerning when economic ties create an environment where auditors may prioritize client retention over ethical obligations.
-Research indicates that auditors facing significant economic dependence often exhibit a reduction in their ability to challenge aggressive accounting practices or tax strategies proposed by management, ultimately leading to a higher probability of tax avoidance strategies being implemented without adequate scrutiny.
-In such cases, auditors may give in to client pressure by restricting tax practices (Zhiying et al., 2023).
+Research indicates that auditors facing significant economic dependence exhibit a reduction in their ability to challenge aggressive accounting practices or tax strategies proposed by management, ultimately leading to a higher probability of implementing tax avoidance strategies without adequate scrutiny.
+Auditors may give in to client pressure by restricting tax practices (Hu et al., 2023).

-Furthermore, this situation may worsen when auditors offer nonaudit services, such as tax advice, to their clients within the supply chain.
+Furthermore, this situation may worsen when auditors offer non-audit services, such as tax advice, to their clients within the supply chain.
 As a result, the economic dependence of auditors on companies in the supply chain could either strengthen or weaken these companies' actions regarding tax avoidance strategies.
 Based on this, the third hypothesis of the research is formulated as follows:

-H3: The economic dependence of the auditor on the client moderates the effect of the Common auditor on tax avoidance.
+H3: The economic dependence of the auditor on the client moderates the effect of the common auditor on tax avoidance.

-2.3.3 The Degree of Concentration in The Industry
+2.3.3 The degree of concentration in the industry